This is such a common roadblock when you are just getting started with Jazz:

 I am sure you can hear the difference.
 When you start working on this then try to find some simple licks where you have a high note on an off-beat, like this way of playing a Dm7 arpeggio:

 Or using a pull-off from an offbeat in a descending scale run like this which also makes it easier to play for your right hand:

 One of the most difficult moments I ever experienced on a stage in front of an audience is tied to a myth, something that people sometimes will say but that isn’t true.
 It is easy to waste practice time on stuff like that and you can better focus on actually learning how to play and building the skills you need.
 I tell the story of that failure on stage and some of the other concepts that you should not waste your time on in this video!
 Check it out!

 Get the PDF!

 You can also download the PDF of my examples here:

 You can get the PDF and GuitarPro files on Patreon here:

 If you want to download a Free E-book of 15 II Valt I licks then subscribe to my newsletter:

-If you have any questions, comments or suggestions for topics then please let me know.
-Leave a comment on the video or send me an e-mail.
+If you have any questions, comments, or suggestions for topics, then send me an email or leave a comment here or on the video.
 That is the best way for me to improve my lessons and make them fit what you are searching for.